 While it is the responsibility of property owners in the process of clean-up and rebuilding to control storm runoff and prevent pollutants, including sediment, from entering storm drains, creeks, rivers, and wetlands, the County is providing \$300,000 to fund implementation of BMP's on private property.
 Contracts are with Russian Riverkeeper, Soil Conservation, and Sonoma Ecology Center.
 All three organizations have experience with BMPs after the 2017 Fires and are continuing their efforts with the Kincade Fire.
 The three contracts run until December 31, 2020 and are encumbered for \$83,000 each for a total of \$249,000.
 Together, the three contractors have a combined amount of \$90,342.59 remaining for preparation for the 2020/21 rainy season.
-The unencumbered \$51,000 remains in the Kincaid fire disaster fund a reserve if there is an emergency action that needs to be taken in the Kincade burn area.
+The unencumbered \$51,000 remains in the Kincade fire disaster fund a reserve if there is an emergency action that needs to be taken in the Kincade burn area.

 The Watershed Task Force is also working through two members of the Task Force to pursue additional funding for water quality protection: the California State Water Resources Control Board (Water Board) and Sonoma Resource Conservation District (Sonoma RCD).
-Sonoma RCD has submitted a \$350,000 319(H) grant to the Water Board and, as of February 10, 2020, has received a draft contract from the State.
-Due to the COVID-19 emergency, the State has not sent the final contract but is expected to do so soon.
-The final contract amount has been agreed to be \$353,727.
+Sonoma RCD has submitted a \$350,000 319(H) grant to the Water Board and on July 7, 2020 received a signed contract from the State.
+The contract amount is \$353,727.
 There is no County of Sonoma match for this 319(H) grant.